griegner/griegner.github.io/_pages/about.md

 ##### about
 ---
-I am a PhD student under Professor Armin Schwartzman at the Halicioğlu Data Science Institute at UC San Diego, and have a bachelor's degree in neuroscience from the University of Southern California.
-My research focuses on brain imaging statistics, including the development of new analysis methods and open-source software.
+I am a PhD student working with Professor Armin Schwartzman at the Halicioğlu Data Science Institute at UC San Diego, and have a bachelor's degree in neuroscience from the University of Southern California.
+My research focuses on brain imaging statistics, including developing analysis methods and open-source software.

 ---